ThorkilG12/Frontend-Backend-Communication/Password and Basic Auth/readme.md

-## Apache Login, Basic Security and Access to Files
+## Apache Login, Basic Security and Access to Files.
 **Problem:** When users are authorized through my own login-system, I want the users to get access to files **without** having Apache to prompt them for password (again)

 I'm having Apache, PHP and a database running om a windows server.